There are over 600 million blogs on the web. And more than six million blog posts are published daily.

 Select your domain name and choose Let’s Encrypt SSL as shown in the image.
 Then click Install to complete the process.

-When it comes to choosing a CMS, there are many popular options, but WordPress by far is the most popular, powering more than 30% of websites online.
+When it comes to choosing a CMS to start a blog, there are many popular options, but WordPress by far is the most popular, powering 43% of all websites online.
 On top of that, it’s free and open source.

 Login to my.siteground.com.
 On your SiteGround hosting dashboard, click Websites in the navigation bar.

 Here you will see the website name and hosting plan for your blog.
-These are the details you provided when purchasing the hosting plan.
+These are the details you provided when purchasing the hosting plan for blog creation.

 On the next window, click the Install button.

 Now you will see the WordPress setup form with certain fields you need to fill.
 It may look overwhelming at first.
 But don’t worry.
 You don’t have to fill all of them.
-And I am going to simplify the ones which are required.
+And we are going to simplify the ones which are required.

 Choose the version you want to install – This field will most likely be already populated with the latest version of WordPress.
 If not, you can select the latest version manually.